Please Respect My Browser Font Size

 with a small and relatively high resolution screen.
 On this machine I’ve

-adjusted Firefox’s default font size to 20px
+adjusted Firefox’s default font size to 20px, which makes body text easy

 for me to read.